wilsonmar/wilsonmar.github.io/_posts/2018-07-15-salesforce-onboarding.md

    * <a target="_blank" href="http://www.financialforce.com/">FinancialForce.com</a> provides SaaS for managing financial information.
 Salesforce invested in this company.

+<a name="Reroutes"></a>

+## Rerouted domains

+When Salesforce acquires other companies, it tends to fold acquired users into Salesforce domains, then automatically reroute requests to previous domains to Salesforce.com.
+Examples:

+   * <a target="_blank" href="http://www.appexchange.com/">AppExchange.com</a> redirects to appexchange.salesforce.com
+   * <a target="_blank" href="http://www.database.com/">Database.com</a> redirects to the Salesforce Platform page
+   * <a target="_blank" href="http://www.developerforce.com/">Developerforce.com</a> redirects to<br /><a target="_blank" href="https://developer.salesforce.com/">https://developer.salesforce.com</a>
+   * <a target="_blank" href="https://www.site.com/">Site.com</a> is redirected to <br />https://www.salesforce.com/products/platform/overview/
+   * Work.com was [retired July 10, 2015](https://success.salesforce.com/_ui/core/chatter/topics/TopicPage?id=0TO300000004GDW&ref=group_profile).
+It was a sales performance management solution for on-boarding new reps faster, for coaching reps to close more deals, and for rewarding successful behaviors.
+It redirects tohttps://www.salesforce.com/products/sales-cloud/overview/
+   * Salesforce1.com redirects to salesforce.com.

 ### Github repos:

 Salesforce employees maintain these accounts within (now Microsoft's) GitHub.com: